 Contents of this article:

-A "root canal" is not really a treatment, but part of a tooth.
-It is the hollow part inside a tooth that contains the nerve tissue, blood vessels, and other cells, also known as the pulp.
+A "root canal" is not a treatment, but part of a tooth.
+It is the hollow section of a tooth that contains the nerve tissue, blood vessels, and other cells, also known as the pulp.

 The name of the dental procedure commonly referred to as a "root canal" is actually endodontic therapy, which means "inside the tooth."

 However, the term "root canal" has come to be commonly used to talk about the procedure.

-The dentist then cleans, shapes and decontaminates the hollow area, using tiny files and irrigation solutions.
+Next, the dentist cleans, shapes and decontaminates the hollow area, using tiny files and irrigation solutions.
 Then, the tooth is filled with a rubber-like material, using an adhesive cement to seal the canals completely.

-One of the great fears about this kind of treatment is that it will be painful, but if the treatment is carried out by a trained dental surgeon, it should be relatively painless.
+One of the great fears about this kind of treatment is that it will be painful, but the treatment that is carried out by a trained dental surgeon should be relatively painless.